claudioperez/OpenSeesRT/README.md

 Additional features include:

 - Convert OpenSeesPy scripts into equivalent Tcl files that can be used for faster processing or serialization.
+Unlike most conversion utilities, this conversion is done *exactly* and does not rely on hand-rolled parsing.

-- Python versions 3.7 - 3.12 are supported on Linux.
+- The package can be installed with `pip` for Python versions 3.7 - 3.12 on Linux, MacOS and Windows, but eigenvalue analysis is currently broken on Windows.

 > [!NOTE]
 > This package is independent of the [`openseespy`](https://pypi.org/project/openseespy)